interactive

 If the sensor value is 2, then there are 9 sounds, if it is 1, 7 sounds, if it is 0, 5 sounds, if it is -1, 3, and if it is -2, 1 sound.
 For images: 2/4, 1/3, 0/2, -1/1, -2/0.
 In the “worst” case there is only 1 sound and no video, while in the “best” case there are all 9 sounds and 4 videos.
 And all the combinations in between.

-A screenshot of the final version of the patch
+A screenshot of the patch’s final version

 colori